About this site

 First of all, if you believe valid education only happens in a classroom setting, I sure hope you aren’t reading this blog on a computer—since both Steve Jobs and Bill Gates were college dropouts without any credentials to work with technology. ;)

 I guess I’ll start by explaining my perspective.
 I have deep respect for formal learning, and a touch of envy for those who thrive in a traditional school system.
 Most of my family works in higher education (my dad, a college vice president; my mom, a former biologist who did postgraduate immunology research), and my original aspiration was to teach at the university level.
-Some good stuff happens there.
+Some awesome stuff happens there.

 But I also believe that—for people who are self-motivated, have the time and resources for independent study, and aren’t learning something like dentistry or surgery that requires hands-on training—that a college education can be wildly inefficient and sometimes a barrier to objective thinking.
 Teachers, after all, come equipped with their own set of biases—ones students must cater to or even adopt if they want a good grade.
 (My college Women’s History prof comes to mind.
 Don’t agree that men are the root of all things evil, fattening, and smelly?
 Then no “A” for you!)
 At least in my experience, college fostered an atmosphere where the rewards (high marks, scholarships, making the parents proud) were more pertinent than what was actually learned.